-For the final day of National Apprenticeship week, we spoke to Adam Patel, who completed his apprenticeship with us last year – a year earlier than expected!
+We spoke to Adam Patel, who completed his apprenticeship with us in 2020 – a year earlier than expected!

 What apprenticeship did you undertake?

 I completed my apprenticeship in quantity surveying towards the end of last year.
 It should have been a five-year part time course, but I crammed the last two years of my course into one year, so that I could finish my degree a year earlier.

 What made you decide to do an apprenticeship?

 After working within the business for a couple of months as a quantity surveyor, I was approached by senior management, and asked whether I would like to undertake my apprenticeship part time.
 It was something I had never really thought of before, but I am so glad that I was encouraged to do it.
 I have now been working at VolkerStevin for about five and half years, and not looked back since joining.
 It was a great opportunity for me to broaden my skills and knowledge, whilst still getting the hands-on experience of working within the industry.

 How did VolkerStevin support you during your apprenticeship?

 Initially it was my suggestion to try and fit the final two years of studies into one year, and VolkerStevin were very supportive of my decision, and did all that they could to help me.
 This included multiple meetings beforehand, to ensure I understood the challenges and commitment required to complete my degree in a years’ time, and what kind of additional support I would need from the business to do so.
 My colleagues made the necessary arrangements to move me into a different department, in an attempt to ease my workload – they did all that they could to ensure I had enough time and support to complete my University work, without comprising my day to day work in the office.